 - 1. We will make sure the safeguarding policies & procedures in the school are always effective and comply with the law.
 This will include a Child Protection Policy which is reviewed at least annually and is made available publicly, either on-line or by other means. - 2.
-We will make sure Brook Infant School and Nursery's child protection policy: - Reflects the whole school/college approach to child-on-child abuse reflects reporting systems - Describes procedures which are in accordance with government guidance; - Refers to locally agreed multi-agency safeguarding arrangements put in place by the safeguarding partners; (And use the WSCC schools safeguarding guidebook, 2022/23, to assist our school respond to concerns within the local context.) - Includes policies as reflected elsewhere in Part two of KCSiE 2023 where appropriate, reflects serious violence.

-• Is reviewed annually (as a minimum) and updated if needed, so that it is kept up to date with safeguarding issues as they emerge and evolve, including lessons learnt;
+We will make sure our child protection policy: - Reflects the whole school/college approach to child-on-child abuse reflects reporting systems. - Describes procedures which are in accordance with government guidance; - Refers to locally agreed multi-agency safeguarding arrangements put in place by the safeguarding partners; (And use the WSCC schools safeguarding guidebook, 2024/25, to assist our school respond to concerns within the local context.) - Includes policies as reflected elsewhere in Part two of KCSiE 2024 where appropriate, reflects serious violence. - Is reviewed annually (as a minimum) and updated if needed, so that it is kept up to date with safeguarding issues as they emerge and evolve, including lessons learnt;